Satka Street Art Festival

 For the time of the festival, Satka became not only an international creative art workshop, but also a shooting area.
 Students of Gerasimov’s All-Russian State Institute of Cinematography were shooting the documentary of the work of every of the three teams.
 The students’ supervisor is Sergey Valentinovich Miroshnichenko, Russian documentary film maker, Honoured Artist of Russia.
 Young film-makers will unite the three stories in a film, whose opening night is planned for the autumn.

-Commenting on the festival outcome, Alexander Glazkov, head of the Satka Region, noted: “It’s not the first year that the festival providers – Sobranie Fund for Support and Preservation of Cultural Initiatives, Magnezit Group and Local Government of the Satka Municipality – arrange the city events aimed to “reload” urban spaces, develop and improve them.
+Commenting on the festival outcome, Alexander Glazkov, head of the Satka Region, noted: “It’s not the first year that the festival providers – Sobranie Cultural Initiative Supporting & Preservation Fund, Magnezit Group and Local Government of the Satka Municipality – arrange the city events aimed to “reload” urban spaces, develop and improve them.
 Due to new projects, Satka turned into the site of successful experiments, new formats and ideas implemented not only by locals, but by professionals from Russia and other countries.

 For the reference:

 Every master that took part in Satka’s street art festival has certain weight in this kind of art.

 Flavio SOLO was born in Italy.
 His London cooperation with The Butchers video producers is well-known to the designers’ community – these installations were presented in Dissonanze, the international festival of electronic music, in 2010.
 In Get Numb festival Flavio SOLO created decorations out of the main scene during Two Many DJS show, etc.

 Stefano DIAMOND is another Italian guest in Satka’s street art festival.
 His experience in the world of graffiti is being developed: Diamond came to street art by becoming one of the leaders of this historic city.
 Diamond’s work does not follow the cliché of classical street art.
 Methods he uses are unusual.